shinw97/Car-Recommendation-System/README.md

 # Car-Recommendation-System

-engineSize is in L.
+This is a simple project from Knowledge Representation and Reasoning course.

-fuelConsume is in L/100km
+**note: engineSize is in L, fuelConsume is in L/100km.**